ualib/agda-algebras/quotients.rst

 Computation principles
 ----------------------

-Finally, let us assert some computation principles for these lift operators defined above.
+Finally, let us assert some computation principles for the lifts defined above.
 [2]_

 ::